Want to make a real difference caring for people in your community? A career in nursing might be for you.

 Prior to studying I was a primary school teacher in Fiji.
 I moved to New Zealand in 2011 where I worked in mental health caring for people for 6 years.
 This gave me the desire to do more in this area.
 I have always wanted to work in nursing and contribute to the health environment – I didn’t get the opportunity to do this when I finished high school.
 After looking after my children and extended family when they were unwell – I knew I had the skill to become a nurse and contribute to society.

-My qualification and work placements with local hospital and community based health teams helped me into the workforce when I graduated.
+My qualification and work placements with local hospitals and community-based health teams helped me into the workforce when I graduated.

 MIT provided me with the right opportunity, at the right place, at the right time, and nursing gave me the opportunity to broaden my scope to support people.
 Why would I want to go anywhere else when there is such a good facility in the community.”